CodeYourFuture/curriculum/content/js2/blocks/one-pair/index.md

 ### 🧭 Strategy

-We first need to separate out the ` "user=mitch"` so we can access "user" and "mitch" separately.
-We can do this with split( `=`), which break the string apart.
+We first need to separate out the `"fruit=banana"` string so we can access `"fruit"` and `"banana"` separately.
+We can do this by splitting up the string by the `=` character.

 We can split the string into an array consisting of `['fruit', 'banana']`